MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Resolution**

 To resolve, try refreshing for updates.
-If not resolved, report to development team.
+If not resolved, report to the development team.

 ### Inconsistency in the controls within the card

-For example, the update button is enabled even though the title of the card reads - **SCOM is up to date**.
+For example, the update button is enabled even though the title of the card reads **SCOM is up to date**.

 **Cause**